oliviawong1/Equation_Game/README.md

 The game starts when main.py is executed.
 This calls the ```play_game()``` function from the```game_functions.py``` file, initiating the main game loop.

 #### 2. Equation Creation
 A random mathematical equation is generated involving basic arithmetic operations, such as addition (+), subtraction (-), or multiplication (×).
-The equation is then displayed ine the terminal for the user to solve.
+The equation is then displayed in the terminal for the user to solve.

 #### 3. User Prompt and Input
-The user is prompted to sovle the displayed equation and enter their answer via the terminal input.
+The user is prompted to solve the displayed equation and enter their answer via the terminal input.

 #### 4. Input Validation and Feedback
 The program checks whether the user's input is numeric.
 If the input is invalid, the user is prompted to try again.
 Once a valid input is entered, it will compare the user input to the correct answer.